miguelgrinberg/microdot/docs/extensions.rst

      - | `login.py <https://github.com/miguelgrinberg/microdot/blob/main/examples/sessions/login.py>`_

 The session extension provides a secure way for the application to maintain user sessions.
-The session is stored as a signed cookie in the client's browser, in `JSON Web Token (JWT) <https://en.wikipedia.org/wiki/JSON_Web_Token>`_ format.
+The session data is stored as a signed cookie in the client's browser, in `JSON Web Token (JWT) <https://en.wikipedia.org/wiki/JSON_Web_Token>`_ format.